Associate Center Director

 Dr. Bishop’s research interests are theoretical and computational molecular biology, with a particular emphasis in molecular modeling and molecular dynamics simulations of proteins and DNA.
 The current focus is on developing workflows and a scientific gateway for atomic and coarse-grained modeling of DNA, nucleosomes, and chromatin.

 Mary Caldorera-Moore, Ph.D., Associate Professor of Biomedical Engineering

 Therapeutic Micro- and Nanotechnology Biomaterial Laboratory, Location: Biomedical Engineering Center, 207

 Dr. Caldorera-Moore’s lab focuses on the development of innovative approaches to long-term drug release and targeted cell-specific drug delivery.
 Our research combines microscale and nanoscale technologies with intelligent biomaterials to create new and improved ways to deliver therapeutic agents to target sites in the body.
 Research in the lab focuses on the design, fabrication, characterization, and use of advanced micro/nano biosystems for targeted delivery.

-William Campbell, Ph.D., Associate Dean for Research at the College of Applied and Natural Sciences and Director of the School of Biological Sciences, Location: PML, 913
+William Campbell, Ph.D., Director of the School of Biological Sciences, Location: PML, 913

 Dr. Campbell’s research interests are protein analysis, and environmental physiology/biochemistry.